-Each in-line ionization solution is custom made and created together with a static specialist.
+Each in-line ionisation solution is custom-made and created together with a static specialist.
 For more information on in-line ionizers or technical advice, please contact Simco-ION.

 Static elimination is the process of directing a flow of negative and positive particles towards a charged object.
 The polarized particle on the surface of the object recombines with the directed opposite particles.
 This reduces the static electricity on the object and so “eliminates” the static charge on the object.
 Normally static eliminators need to be close to the object in order not to lose efficiency.
 Efficiency is lost when travelling polarized particles recombine before reaching the object.
 Longer distances can be reached by means of specialized static eliminators or air-supported static eliminators.
 Long range static elimination can be achieved by means of the following products:

 Short-range static elimination is the placement of a static eliminator very close to the material that needs to be neutralized.
-This normally is needed to keep external influence to a minimum.
-Also smaller machines have limited space to create negative and positive charged particles.
-The particles are directed and reach the object instantly for the process of neutralization.
-The static eliminators found here are normally very small in size and mostly powered by an external high-voltage power supply.
+This is normally needed to keep external influence to a minimum.
+Smaller machines have limited space to create negative and positive charged particles.
+The static eliminators found here are normally very small and mostly powered by an external high-voltage power supply.
 Short Range static elimination can be done with the following equipment:

 Static electricity is the presence of an electrical voltage in a non-conductive material.
-The charged particles therefore are not able to move.
-Normally in conductive materials Voltage differences will create a current to let access in charged particles flow to the earth when grounded.
-Static Electricity however can not flow to the ground since the molecules and ions can not move around in the material that they are present.
-Static electricity therefore can only be neutralized by a static neutralizing system.
+The charged particles, therefore, are not able to move.
+Normally in conductive materials, voltage differences will create a current to let charged particles flow to the earth when grounded.
+Static Electricity, however, can not flow to the ground since the molecules and ions can not move around in the material that they are on.
+Static electricity can only be neutralized by a static neutralizing system.
 Static neutralizing systems send opposite charged particles to the object that needs to be neutralized.
-The charged particles will recombine with the charged object until there is no Voltage difference left.
+The charged particles will recombine with the charged object until there is no voltage difference left.
 The object then will be neutralized.
 Static neutralizing systems can normally consist of different static eliminators.